blakkan/blakkan.github.io/_posts/2015-09-12-SidecarRaces.md

 ![Motorcycle with sidecar on track](/images/2015-09-19_sidecar_races/sideCar7.png){: .dropshadow }

-The second rider is called "The Monkey".
+The second rider in sidecar racing is called "The Monkey."

 ![Motorcycle with sidecar on track](/images/2015-09-19_sidecar_races/sideCar8.png){: .dropshadow }